Clemapfel/crisp/docs/hardware_acceleration/textures.md

 ## 0. Foreword

-GPU-side computation can be quite difficult and require a serious amount of knowledge to fully grasp.
-This tutorial only covers the areas of `crisp` that make use of the graphics card in a way so abstract that it is just as easy as the regular `crisp` functions and algorithms.
-For an in-depth tutorial on the graphics card interface `crisp::State`, please visit the [authors blog](www.clemens-cords.com/posts).
+The inner workings GPU-side computation on a hardware level can be quite complicated and require a serious amount of knowledge to fully grasp.
+This tutorial is not intended to introduce gpu-side processing in general, rather it will give just enough potentially new information so anyone can still use the hardware-accelerated versions of `crisp` functiosn introduced in past tutorials.
+If you want to learn how to get down in the weeds and do every step yourself, consider reading the graphics card interface tutorial `crisp::State` on the [author's blog](www.clemens-cords.com/posts).

 ## 1. Motivation & Benchmarks

-When reproducing some of the examples in the past chapters, you may have noticed that it's runtime can vary and that some algorithms are quite slow.
-This is not necessarily due to the implementation, rather, some operations are just inherently very costly.
-Consider an image of size 1920x1080, this image has 2 073 600 pixels.
-Each of them has to be allocated, move from the disk to the ram, transformed into a color, etc..
-If we now want to operate on the image, each operation will have to be executed 2073600 times.
+When reproducing some of the examples in the past chapters, you may have noticed that the runtime can vary and that some algorithms can be quite slow.
+This is not necessarily due to a fulat in implementation, rather, some operations are just inherently very costly.
+Consider an image of size 1920x1080, this image has 2073600 pixels.
+Each of them has to be allocated, moved from the disk to the ram, transformed into a color, etc..
+If we now want to operate on the image, each operation will have to be executed at least 2073600 times, sometimes twice as much if a temporary buffer image is needed.

 To investigate the nature of this behavior, `crisp` offers a very compact benchmarking object: